Chart Color Schemes

 Kensington shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Kensington's educational attainment is notably high, with 59.1% of residents aged 15 and above holding university qualifications.
-This exceeds national (30.4%) and Victorian (33.4%) averages, indicating a substantial educational advantage for the area.
+Kensington's educational attainment is notably higher than national averages.
+Among residents aged 15 and above, 59.1% possess university qualifications, compared to 30.4% nationally and 33.4% in Victoria.
 Bachelor degrees are most common at 35.5%, followed by postgraduate qualifications (18.3%) and graduate diplomas (5.3%).
-Vocational pathways account for 17.3% of qualifications among those aged 15 and above, with advanced diplomas making up 8.5% and certificates 8.8%.
+Vocational pathways account for 17.3% of qualifications, with advanced diplomas at 8.5% and certificates at 8.8%.

 Frequently Asked Questions - Education